Mount Xiuguluan

-Mount Xiuguluan (秀姑巒山 (Siòuguluán Shan, Hsiu^{4}-ku^{1}-luan^{2} shan^{1}, Siù-ko͘-loân-soaⁿ), Bunun: Halinpudu) is a mountain in Taiwan in Yushan National Park with an elevation of 3,825 m.
+Mount Xiuguluan (秀姑巒山 (Siòuguluán Shan, Hsiu^{4}-ku^{1}-luan^{2} shan^{1}, Siù-ko͘-loân-soaⁿ), Bunun: Mahudas) is a mountain in Taiwan in Yushan National Park with an elevation of 3,825 m.
 It is located in Hualien County by the Xiuguluan River which has many tributaries such as Fuyuan River, Fengping River, and Lekuleku River, all nearby the river basin.
 It is the tallest mountain in the Central Mountain Range and the 6th tallest in Taiwan.